JamesTheGiblet/Patients-wearable-system/README.md

-Absolutely, James.
-Here's a full-fledged, modular, mythic🛡️ Sovereign Patient Wearable System
+🛡️ Sovereign Patient Wearable System

 A modular, local-first wearable protocol for hospitals—designed to enhance patient safety, streamline staff workflows, and ritualize well-being tracking.
 This system transforms a low-cost smartwatch into a sovereign companion, empowering both patients and caregivers through real-time data, consent-driven rituals, and operational visibility.